Beck-Online home access

 Members of the HWR Berlin can use the Internet at the computer desks in the library after logging in using their general HWR Berlin network ID.
 You can find out more information about WLAN connections under the item “WLAN”.

-All of the journals available in the university library, including both printed and online collections, are verified in the HoWeR research portal.
-In order to search for journals, please use the Journals and e-products tab in the top line.
-For electronically available journals, you will be taken directly to the full text via a link.
+All journals in the university library, both print and online, are listed in the HoWeR research portal.
+To search for magazines, please use the Search in Journals and e-Content tab in the top line.
+For available electronic journals, you will be forwarded directly to the full text via a link.

 Full-time university lecturers and employees can register for the electronic editions of the KGSt publications via the KGSt portal.